 Let's face it: some displays are just hard to read.

 Especially in dim or no light situations, you don't want to be straining your eyes for such a simple task.
 And you will likely want a display that is backlighted, so you can read the thermostat without turning on the light.

 Screen size is also an issue.

 Some thermostats will state their screen size in square inches as well as giving the dimensions, but others don't give screen size information — you may have to get that information elsewhere.
 You may want to literally take a ruler, and draw a square or rectangle so you can actually see how big the display is because sometimes the product picture is misleading.

 In addition to the backlight, readability, and size — most people will want easy to use controls.
 You don't want to fumble with it in the late evening and while half asleep.
 Some thermostats have touchscreens, similar to your phone or tablet, but others come with large and soft buttons that are super simple.

-Let's face it: some devices are just easier to install than others and thermostats are no different.
+Let's face it: some devices are just easier to install and thermostats are no different.

 Some non-programmable thermostats come with push wire connectors so that you don't even need a screwdriver to connect the wires.

 Other thermostats may have a reputation for being difficult to either mount on the wall, or connect to your HVAC system.

 Even though most non-programmable thermostats are simple digital thermostats — some also come with advanced features.